robotAstray/quantum-runner/README.md

-# Tunnel Bounce: Quantum Runner's Challenge
+# Quantum Runner

 This game was created during [Quantum Game Jam 23](https://itch.io/jam/quantum-game-jam-2023).

-Tunnel Bounce is an endless runner game that combines the notable platform game subgenre with the challenge of managing multiple characters in a unique way.
+Quantum Runner is an endless runner game that combines the notable platform game subgenre with the challenge of managing multiple characters in a unique way.

-Tunnel Bounce is about balancing survival and prosperity in a quantum setting.
+Quantum Runner is about balancing survival and prosperity in a quantum setting.

 **Survival:** In this world, there are obstacles that could potentially be fatal for the runners.
 To increase your chances of survival, it's helpful to employ quantum coherence to create as many copies of runners as possible.
 This way, even if some copies are lost, others will continue to thrive.